-This recipes for Raw Pumpkin Seed Pesto at Oh My Veggies might have you wondering, “raw?”
+This recipe for Raw Pumpkin Seed Pesto at Oh My Veggies might have you wondering, “raw?”
 Yes, indeed, made possible by soaking the pumpkin seeds in water.
 No worries about getting hard bits and bonus: all you have to cook is pasta!

 One of my favorite ways to use pumpkin seeds is to turn them into granola.
 If you’re not sure that sounds great, take one look at this healthy Pumpkin Maple Pecan Granola at Minimalist Baker.
 Five minutes of prep yields a big pile of breakfast and snack goodness packed with pumpkin flavor.
-This is the perfect recipe to turn to if you have pumpkin as well as seeds to use in your cooking.
+This is the perfect recipe to turn to if you have pumpkin puree as well as seeds to use in your cooking.

 If you’d rather granola bars than loose granola, try these no-bake Fruit and Seed Granola Bars at Running with Spoons.
 Yummy dates hold all the healthy deliciousness in these bars together.